dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ![](resources/images/capture_app/enrollment-dash-stages-events-05.png)

-If you want to collapse events, you can use  **Reset** button which will return the table back to the default sorting and initial 5 events.
+If you want to collapse events, you can use  **Reset list** button which will return the table back to the default sorting and initial 5 events.

 ![](resources/images/capture_app/enrollment-dash-stages-events-07.png)